okarras/EmpiRE-Analysis/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # How to Cite
-If you want to cite this project, we suggest to use the following reference:
+If you want to cite this project, we suggest using the following reference:
 >Oliver Karras:<br/>
->[__Divide and Conquer the EmpiRE: A Community-Maintainable Knowledge Graph of Empirical Research in Requirements Engineering - A Sustainable Literature Review for Analyzing the State and Evolution of Empirical Research in Requirements Engineering__](https://doi.org/10.5281/zenodo.11092471), Computer Software, Version v1.1, https://github.com/okarras/EmpiRE-Analysis, 2024.
+>[__Divide and Conquer the EmpiRE: A Community-Maintainable Knowledge Graph of Empirical Research in Requirements Engineering - A Sustainable Literature Review for Analyzing the State and Evolution of Empirical Research in Requirements Engineering__](https://doi.org/10.5281/zenodo.18154586), Computer Software, Version v1.1, https://github.com/okarras/EmpiRE-Analysis, 2024.

 You can also use the "**Cite this repository**" function in the top right menu resulting from the included [citation file format file](CITATION.cff) for human- and machine-readable citation information for software and datasets.
 Further information can be found on the [Citation File Format (CFF) website](https://citation-file-format.github.io/).